 All people who are newly diagnosed with colorectal cancer should be offered testing for a hereditary form of colorectal cancer called Lynch syndrome.
-Family members could benefit from knowing whether they are at increased risk for colorectal cancer due to a history of Lynch syndrome in their family.2 Screening interventions could potentially reduce the risk of colorectal cancer among men and women with Lynch syndrome by about 60%.3,4
+Family members could benefit from knowing whether they are at increased risk for colorectal cancer due to Lynch syndrome in their family.2 Screening interventions could potentially reduce the risk of colorectal cancer among men and women with Lynch syndrome by about 60%.3,4

 Traditionally, public health applications of genomics have focused on rare diseases, such as those identified through newborn screening programs.
 Much of the future promise of genomics rests on its application to common diseases.